 Exploring Kenya; The Mountain Road Trip.

 Kenya is a beautiful country.
-And the beauty is discovered when one goes out to travel and discover it.
-So, last week, we decided to go for a road trip to the mountains.
-A road trip with the boys is an awesome experience because when you get tired, someone else takes the wheels and the talk never dies.
-It thus means you can keep going and going until you finish this country.
+And the beauty is discovered when one goes out to travel, explore and discover it.
+So, last week, we decided to go on a road trip to the mountains; central Kenya in other words.
+A road trip with the boys is an awesome experience because when you get tired, someone else takes over the wheels and the talk never dies.
+Thus, you can keep going until you finish this country.

 Unfortunately, ours wasn’t about traversing the whole country all at once.
-Nay, you know this country needs us to work ourselves out to survive.
-For that reason, we had to sojourn part of central Kenya.
+Nay, this country needs us to work ourselves out to survive.
+For that reason, we had to sojourn only part of central Kenya.

 Along the way, we drove past the Delmonte pineapple farms and after some time, we also drove past the Kakuzi farms.
 At the stops, we enjoyed some ripe sweet pineapples as the radio blasted the evening blues to finish up a tourist aura.

 Our next stop was at Makutano junction before we headed to Mwea.
 In Mwea, the expansive irrigation scheme was being prepared for planting.
-Seedlings were curated nicely at the edges of the farmlands and given that the day was coming to an end, the town itself was coming to live with the evening rush.
+Seedlings were curated nicely at the edges of the farmlands and given that the day was ending, the town itself was coming to live with the evening rush.

 We stopped to sample the Mwea Pishori rice and have a brief interaction with the traders of the rice.
 With the rising cost of living in Kenya, rice farmers and traders have had to increase their prices as well to cushion themselves against losses.